 Oat is a popular programming language for compiler course teaching, which is adopted by top universities like University of Pennsylvania and University of Princeton.
 It has two versions of language specification: v.1 and v.2.
-All assignments starting from this time (A2) adopts the Oat v.1 for simplicity.
-For those of you who want to challenge yourself and do something more advanced, you are welcomed to adopt Oat v.2, which is more cmplicated in grammar and semantic rules.
+All the assignments starting from this time (namely from A2 to A4) adopts the Oat v.1 for simplicity.
+For those of you who want to challenge yourself and do something more advanced, you are welcomed to adopt Oat v.2 (could be part of the new features), which is more cmplicated in grammar and semantic rules.

-- Oat v.1 Language Specification Document (Reserved Words Highlighted) - Oat v.1 Detailed Explanation by Prof.Steve Zdancewic, COS320: Compiling Techniques, University of Princeton - Oat v.2 Language Specification Document (Reserved Words Highlighted) - Oat v.2 Detailed Explanation by Prof.Steve Zdancewic, COS320: Compiling Techniques, University of Princeton
+- Oat v.1 Language Specification Document (Reserved Words Highlighted), Prof.Steve Zdancewic - Oat v.1 Detailed Explanation Courtesy of Prof.Steve Zdancewic, COS320: Compiling Techniques, University of Princeton - Oat v.2 Language Specification Document (Reserved Words Highlighted), Prof.Steve Zdancewic - Oat v.2 Detailed Explanation Courtesy of Prof.Steve Zdancewic, COS320: Compiling Techniques, University of Princeton - The alphabet for the scanner is ASCII-128.